linovia/fab-bundle/README.rst

 Migrations
 ``````````

-Only Nashvegas is currently supported.
+Nashvegas and South are supported.

 ::